xiangyu2022/LPBkg/python/README.md

        hist.u=TRUE,breaks=20,ylim=[0, 2.5],rg=[-10**7, 10**7],sigma=2)
 ```

-The arguments of this function are the following:
+The arguments for this function are the following:
 - data: the data vector in the original scale.
 This corresponds to the source-free sample in the background calibration phase and to the physics sample in the signal search phase.
 - g: the postulated model from which we want to assess if deviations occur.
 - M: the size of the basis for the full solution, i.e., the estimator dhat(u;G,F).